rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   pairs.

-  * Attributes are properties of a node and they store data in key-value pairs, such as '{name Joe}'
+  * Attributes are properties of a node and they store data in key-value pairs, such as '{name: Joe}' or '{color: blue}'.

   * Relationships provide a connection between nodes.
 Relationships have a start node, end node, a type, and a direction.
+For example, the nodes Organization and employees might have a relationship in the graph, for example 'Is_Employee_of' is a possible relationship between employees and organization.
+  If Joe is an employee of the organization then this relationship can be expressed in the following way:

-For example, the nodes apple and an orchard have a relationship in the graph which is named 'grows\_in'.
-Apple is the start node; orchard is the end node; 'grows\_in' is the relationship and the direction is apple to orchard.
+  The start node is employees; organization is the end node; 'Is_Employee_of' is the relationship and the direction is employees to organization.
+The relationship can be expressed as (Employees)-[Is_Employee_of]->(organization).

   ###### The following diagram is an example of how Nodes and Relationships are